Freight Shipping from Los Angeles to Denver

 How much does it cost to ship freight from Los Angeles to Denver?

-Full truckload (FTL) rates from Los Angeles, CA to Denver, CO currently range from $2,333-$2,875 for a standard dry van load over the 1,085-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Denver, CO currently range $2,333-$2,875 (roughly $2.16-$2.67 per mile over 1,085 miles).
 LTL shipments typically cost $797-$1,322 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Denver?